 There are several federal tax breaks for taxpayers who claim dependents on their return.
 These breaks can reduce the amount of tax you owe and even increase your refund.

 TaxSlayer helps you find all the credits and deductions you’re eligible for based on the information you provide when you file your return.
-If you claim one or more dependents, these breaks might apply to your situation.
+If you claim one or more dependents, you may qualify for the following tax breaks.

 Child Tax Credit (CTC)

 If you have a child or children under the age of 17, you may be able to claim the Child Tax Credit.
-The CTC can reduce your tax bill by up to $3,600 per qualifying dependent.
+For tax year 2021 (returns filed in 2022), the CTC was worth up to $3,600 per qualifying dependent.
 There is no limit to the number of children you can claim, but each one must meet the IRS requirements to qualify.
-This credit is also refundable.
-This means you could receive some or all of it back in your refund if your tax liability is $0.
+This credit is also refundable, which means means you can receive some or all of it back in your refund if your tax liability is $0.

 If your dependents are over age 17 or they don’t qualify for the CTC for other reasons, you may still be able to claim a tax credit worth $500 per dependent.
 This credit is not refundable, but it can reduce your tax bill if you have one.